gochoam/phosphor-arrays/README.md

 comparison function that returns `true` if an array element is less than the given value.

-You can use `lowerBound()` to search for the first item greater than or equal to the value, and `upperBound()` to search for the first item greater than the value.
+Use `lowerBound()` to search for the first item greater than or equal to the value, and `upperBound()` to search for the first item greater than the value.
 Both functions return the corresponding index.

 ```node
 > function numberCmp(a, b) {